 The title works on many levels as each story in the book will show love in all its forms, platonic, romantic, familial and love of place.

-Unlike A&D, For the Love of Block Island will follow one storyline straight through: The engagement and wedding of Sean Wolf and Heather Littlefield.
+Unlike A&D, For the Love of Block Island will follow one story line straight through, more novel than short stories as A&D was.

 This is a scene from the first story in For the Love of Block Island called Closing a Door.
 In it we se Sean returning to the same beach where Kate, his first girlfriend was last seen: